deathworlders/online/content/books/deathworlders/chapter-62-tooth-and-claw.md

 Thank you for reading!

-*The Deathworlders* will continue in chapter 62: “Tooth and Claw”
+*The Deathworlders* will continue in chapter 63: “Torn”